 Dominic Taylor’s commission explores the life and work of African American pioneer biologist Dr. Ernest Everett Just and that of his lead researcher Dr. Roger Arliner Young.
-Taylor investigation into the life and scientific achievements of Dr. Young– known as the Black Apollo of Science, led him to Dr. Young’s association with another scientist, Dr. Just.
+Taylor’s investigation into the life and scientific achievements of Dr. Just – known as the Black Apollo of Science, led him to Dr. Just’s association with another scientist, Dr. Young.
 This character driven account highlights Taylor’s revelatory and insightful storytelling.

 In Dominic’s own words:

 I discovered Dr. Ernest Everett Just because my sister went to Dartmouth College, and I knew he was the first Black graduate there.
 I also knew he was a scientist, underappreciated and on a postage stamp.
 I wanted to bring his story to light, and when I was researching Dr. Just, I found out about Dr. Roger Arliner Young—a woman who went to Howard to study music found her true calling with a microscope.

 She was the first Black woman to gain a Ph.D. in the Sciences from the University of Pennsylvania.
 On the side she was a labor organizer.
 This play is their story.

 About the Ford’s Theatre Legacy Commissions

 Ford’s Theatre presents a new artistic initiative for BIPOC (Black, Indigenous and People of Color) playwrights that will broaden the American theatre canon.

 The Ford’s Theatre Legacy Commissions will serve as an artistic incubator for stories about social justice and racial history and explore the varied experiences of underrepresented characters and lesser-known historical figures and their contributions to American life.